CPaladiya/02_my_first_matrix_class/README.md

 # 02_my_first_matrix_class
-Matrix class defined to be used for kalman filter implementation later on
+Python script for `Matrix class` defined to be used for kalman filter implementation.